504th Infantry Regiment (United States): Global War on Terror (Operations Enduring Freedom, Iraqi Freedom, and Freedom's Sentinel)

 During the summer of 2017, 2-504 deployed to Afghanistan in support of Operation Freedom's Sentinel.
-In September 2017, they were joined by 1-504 as part of an increase in U.S. troop levels.
+In September 2017, they were joined by 1–504 as part of an increase in U.S. troop levels.
 Both battalions redeployed to Fort Bragg in March 2018.

-On New Years Eve 2019, the Immediate Response Force was activated in response to the global unrest with Iran.
+On New Year's Eve 2019, the Immediate Response Force was activated in response to the global unrest with Iran.
 The 2-504 "White Devils" were alerted, marshaled and deployed within 18 hours upholding the 82nd Airborne's lasting motto.
 Eventually all of the Devil Brigade was alerted and deployed to the CENTCOM AOR to include portions of Kuwait and Iraq.
 The 2-504 was redeployed back to the United States after a month, meanwhile the 1-504 was once again alerted to push into Iraq after militants fired upon coalition base Camp Taji.
 Eventually the entire Devil Brigade would be redeployed back to Ft Bragg in May to June 2020.

 On August 12, 2021, the Devil Brigade was activated once more as the Immediate Response Force to mobilize in support of Operation Allies Refuge, a noncombatant evacuation operation supporting the safe evacuation of vulnerable Afghan civilians, U.S. embassy employees, and prospective Special Immigrant Visa (SIV) applicants, out of Hamid Karzai International Airport, in Kabul, Afghanistan.
 During this operation, their efforts led to the safe evacuation of over 117,000 personnel and NATO allied forces administered a successful strike that neutralized two senior ISIS-K leaders in response to an ISIS-K attack that resulted with 11 U.S. Marines, 1 U.S. Sailor, and 1 U.S. Soldier being killed at the Abbey Gate by a suicide bomber on August 26, 2021.